Marsimplodation/dotfiles/README.md

 ## Installation

-To install these dotfiles, you can clone the repository to your config folder
+To install these dotfiles, you can clone the repository to your config folder and configure hyprpaper for your wallpaper of choice

 ```sh
 git clone --recursive https://github.com/Marsimplodation/dotfiles.git dotfiles